 Methodology

-How CalcPeptides calculations work.
+How CalcPeptides calculations are checked.

 Unit conventions

 The site uses keyboard-friendly unit labels: uL means microliter (µL) and mcg means microgram (µg).
 The key metric relationships are 1 mg = 1000 mcg and 1 mL = 1000 uL.
-Because both sides scale by 1000, 1 mg/mL has the same numeric concentration as 1 mcg/uL.

 Core formulas